-The gradient criteria is based on the idea that regions of high gradients generally need more samples than regions of low gradients.
-This is required for two reasons.
-First, because high gradients require small bases, which in turn demand denser sampling to ensure sufficient support.
-Second, because regions of high gradients are usually associated with strong turbulence and thus require more samples for statistical convergence.
-To moderate the influence of the gradient on the sampling anisotropy, the absolute gradient values $|\mathbf{G}_g|$ obtained in the previous step are low-pass filtered using a Gaussian kernel with standard deviation $\sigma_S$.
 Since the smoothing is applied to the absolute values, gradients of opposite sign do not cancel each other during filtering.
 However, this operation removes the sign information associated with the orientation of $\mathbf{G}_g$.
 To recover it, the sign is recomputed using the same smoothing procedure but applied directly to $\mathbf{G}_g$ instead of $|\mathbf{G}_g|$.
 Combining the recovered sign with the smoothed magnitude yields the final quantity $\tilde{\mathbf{G}}_g$, a sign-consistent, smoothed version of $\mathbf{G}_g$ evaluated at the points $\mathbf{X}_g$.
 A nearest-neighbour interpolant, denoted $\tilde{\mathbf{G}}_{g}^{\mathrm{interp}}$, is constructed from $\tilde{\mathbf{G}}_g$.
 It is then used to form the gradient-based probability density function $p_G(\mathbf{x}_{*,i})$ by interpolating the smoothed gradient estimates onto the full set $\mathbf{X}_*$.
 The contribution of the gradients to the sampling pdf is then